Dr Justine Butler, Viva!’s Senior Health Researcher, helps make sure you’re getting enough vitamin D and from the right sources...

 One supermarket says that 100g of their mushrooms (14 button mushrooms, 4-5 chestnut mushrooms or 1-2 Portobello mushrooms) contain at least 10 micrograms of vitamin D.

-Marigold Super Engevita nutritional yeast flakes with vitamin D and B12 is an easy way to boost your intake, a 5g serving contains half your daily requirement.
+Marigold Super Engevita nutritional yeast flakes with vitamin D and vegan vitamin B12 is an easy way to boost your intake, a 5g serving contains half your daily requirement.

 There are two types of vitamin D supplements – D2 and D3.
 Vitamin D2 is always vegan, whereas D3 is usually of animal origin – extracted from lanolin in sheep’s wool – but may also be obtained from algae or mushrooms.